samrg123/pcepProgrammingClub/particleSims/README.md

   --height HEIGHT  The height of the viewport in grid units --size SIZE      The size of each grid in pixels
 ```
-> Note: if executed without any arguments the program will use a 50x50 size viewport with a grid size of 10 pixels
+> Note: If executed without any arguments the program will use a 50x50 size viewport with a grid size of 10 pixels

+> NOTE: If you experience a bug that causes python to crash with no error message when executing `main.py` it may be related to a bug in jpype 1.6.0.
+I encountered this issue on one of my systems and 'fixed it' by rolling back to the previous release of jpype with the following command: `pip install --force-reinstall -v "jpype1==1.5.2"`

 <a name="notes"></a>
 ## Things to Do
-- By default the program includes three particles: *Sand*, *RainbowSand*, *Fire*, and *MyParticle*.
+- By default the program includes three particles: **Sand**, **RainbowSand**, **Fire**, and **MyParticle**.
 You can select between the types of particles by pressing the keys 1-4 on your keyboard.
 Once a particle is selected you can hold down the left mouse button to continually spawn particles under the pointer, tap the middle mouse button to spawn a single particle, or hold the right mouse button to continually remove particles.
-- In `main.py` there is an `MyParticle` class with TODO's where you can customize *MyParticle*.
+- In `main.py` there is an **MyParticle** class with TODO's where you can customize **MyParticle**.
 Mess around with it and see what you can create!
 Some ideas include, but are not limited to:
     - A Bomb particle that explodes neighboring particles
     - A Plant particle that grows into a tree over time if planted on Sand
     - A Cloud particle that floats to the sky and rains